Rainy Day Activities for Kids In The Northwest!

 Indoor Go Karts

 These are not cheap, but you can often find them on Groupon to save.
-We recently visited GrandPrix Raceway in Tacoma, and it was $20 for 20 laps (one heat).
-You can get it for less then that on Groupon right now.
+This is a good option for older kids.
+We recently visited GrandPrix Raceway in Tacoma, and had a blast.
 You have to be 5 feet to ride their karts (and you will want to call ahead to make sure they are not closed for a private party before traveling out there).

 - Rainy Day Activity for Kids – Scavenger Hunt!